How to use this guidance

 There is often a long lead in and planning time required to stage an event.
 The guidance has been published now to give event organisers and their workforce the time they need to plan and prepare.

-We have developed a checklist to support event organisers to implement this guidance, with input from the events sector and is available to download alongside this guidance.
+We have developed a checklist to support event organisers to implement this guidance, with input from the events sector, which is available to download alongside this guidance.
 The checklist reflects the minimum expectations outlined in the sectoral guidance document.